 It’s a good idea to review all of your Estate Planning documents from time to time.
 Knowing what you need to do to update your Will (and when to do it) is important.
 Whether you just had one major life event, or if you haven’t revisited your Will in many years and a number of things have changed, keeping your Will up-to-date is an essential part of protecting your family after you’re gone.

 Now you’re ready to go through the steps and make sure your Will is as effective as possible when the time comes it’s needed.
 Things change in life, but changing a Will doesn’t have to be hard, time-consuming or costly!

-Whether you have an existing Will that needs a refresh or you’re ready to create a new Will, connect with Trust & Will today to learn more about what our Will-Based Estate Plan has to offer.
+Whether you have an existing Will that needs a refresh or you’re ready to create a new Will, connect with Trust & Will today to start your Will.